skramm/spaghetti/docs/spaghetti_manual.md

 This page demonstrates usage of the library through several showcases, and gives additional details.
-All the example are included and runnable in the src folder, just `make demo` (or `make demo -j4` to make things quicker), then run `bin/program_name`.
+All the examples are included and runnable in the src folder, just `make demo` (or `make demo -j4` to make things quicker), then run `bin/program_name`.

 For a reference manual, run `make doc`, then open `html/index.html` (needs doxygen).